Domagoj Bešlić

-Domagoj Bešlić (born 1 December 1990 in Zagreb) is a Croatian football player currently playing for SV Gleinstätten in the Landesliga Steiermark.
+Domagoj Bešlić (born 1 December 1990 in Zagreb) is a Croatian football player currently playing for SV Strass.

 Club career

 In 2010, he played in the Canadian Soccer League with Brantford Galaxy.
-He would later play with league rivalsHamilton Croatia for the remainder of the season.
+He would later play with league rivals Hamilton Croatia for the remainder of the season.
 He returned to Europe in 2011 to play in the Croatian Second Football League with NK Sesvete.
 In 2015, he played in the Austria First League with SK Austria Klagenfurt.
 The following season he played with TSV Hartberg.

 In 2016, he moved to SC Fürstenfeld.
-After a season with Fürstenfeld he returned to SV Lafnitz in the winter of 2017.
-In 2019, he departed from Lafnitz, and returned to SC Fürstenfeld.
+After a season with Fürstenfeld, he returned to SV Lafnitz in the winter of 2017.
+In 2019, he departed from Lafnitz and returned to SC Fürstenfeld.
 In the winter of 2023, he signed a contract with SV Gleinstätten.
+Bešlić joined SV Strass in January 2024.